Updated: Dec 25, 2021

 Parliament passed legislation setting fixed election dates back in 2007.
-However, a Prime Minister can request the Governor General call an election at any point before a sitting governments five year term is complete.
+However, a Prime Minister can request the Governor General call an election at any point before a sitting government five year term is complete.

 So, how is the PMs strategy working?
 Good time to check out the (B)un official Burger Heaven Election poll

-As stated on Burger Heavens website, the poll is "(B)un Official".
+As stated on the Burger Heavens website, the poll is "(B)un Official".
 The way this works is patrons have the opportunity to order a burger named after their favorite candidate.

 Its all done in the spirit of good fun... especially evident in the menus description of each of the five candidates burger.

 The restaurant's menu is sure to get a chuckle or two.
 For example,